unkmc/RTK-Server-1/README.md

 # Local RTK Server Setup
-This document describes how to set up a local RTK server on a PC running `Windows 10` and using `VirtualBox 6.1.8`.
+This document describes how to set up a local RTK server on a PC running `Windows 10` and using [VirtualBox 6.1.8](https://download.virtualbox.org/virtualbox/6.1.8/VirtualBox-6.1.8-137981-Win.exe).
 Any deviations from that setup may result in procedural discrepancies.

 ***

 ## 1) Create a virtual machine
 1. Download [Ubuntu Server 16.04 (32-bit)](https://releases.ubuntu.com/16.04/ubuntu-16.04.6-server-i386.iso)
 2. Download and install [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
-   - This document is based on [VirtualBox 6.1.8](https://download.virtualbox.org/virtualbox/6.1.8/VirtualBox-6.1.8-137981-Win.exe)
 3. Open `VirtualBox` and click the `New` button to create a new virtual machine (VM)
    - **Name:** RTK
    - **Machine Folder:** Your choice